How To Monitor Your GPU Temperature

 MSI Afterburner

-It’s impossible to discuss hardware monitoring software without mentioning MSI Afterburner.
+It’s unfeasible to discuss hardware monitoring software without mentioning MSI Afterburner.

-This tool is the perfect solution for measuring the performance of your GPU while you’re playing a game, as it features a nifty overlay that tells you exactly how hot your GPU temperature is.
+This tool is the ideal solution for measuring the performance of your GPU while you’re playing a game, as it features a nifty overlay that tells you precisely how hot your GPU temperature is.

 msi afterburner overlay